inpho/inphobox/README.md

 2. Using the [jQuery.getJSON()](http://api.jquery.com/jQuery.getJSON/)
 function, query the InPhO API for the Plato entry at https://inpho.cogs.indiana.edu/thinker/3724.json.
-3. Take the data and render it to the page using [mustache.js](http://mustache.github.io/mustache.5.html).
+3. Render the name to the `#renderHere div` using [mustache.js](http://mustache.github.io/mustache.5.html).
+4. Modify the template to include a link to the Wikipedia page and the InPhO entry.
-4. To make the data presentable, use [Bootstrap 2.3.2](http://getbootstrap.com/2.3.2/index.html).
+5. To make the data more presentable, examples in the [Bootstrap 2.3.2](http://getbootstrap.com/2.3.2/index.html) may help.

 All libraries are already imported in the `index.html` starter file.
 What you need to work on is code.